Above the Law (1988 film): Home media

 Warner Home Video released the Region 1 DVD in the United States on January 28, 1998.
 The Region 2 DVD was released in the United Kingdom on April 26, 1999.
 The Region-free Blu-ray Disc was released on April 7, 2009.

+The 4K Ultra HD Blu-ray from Arrow Video sub-label Toy Robot Video is slated to released on November 9, 2026 in the UK followed by a US release the next day.

 Reception

 Box office

-The film grossed $18,869,631 in the U.S.
+The film grossed $18,869,631 in the U.S., from a $7.5 million budget.

 Critical response

 Above the Law received mixed reviews.
 Rotten Tomatoes gives the film an approval rating of 50%, based on reviews from 20 critics, with an average rating of 5.2/10.
 Audiences polled by CinemaScore gave the film an average grade of "B" on an A+ to F scale.

-Roger Ebert of the Chicago Sun-Times stated "It contains 50 percent more plot than it needs, but that allows it room to grow in areas not ordinarily covered in action thrillers."
-In a negative review, Hal Hinson of The Washington Post criticized it as "woefully short on originality."
+Roger Ebert of the Chicago Sun-Times gave the film 3 stars of a possible 4, praising the use of Chicago locations and saying Seagal "doesn’t look or sound like a professional actor" but nonetheless had an intriguing onscreen presence.
+Ebert also highlighted Silva's performance as the "venomous and sleek" antagonist and said the complex story "contains 50 percent more plot than it needs" and sometimes developed in atypical ways for an action-suspense film.
+In a negative review, Hal Hinson of The Washington Post criticized Above the Law as "woefully short on originality."
 In another negative review, film historian Leonard Maltin described the picture as a "...slick but stupid action-fest; Seagal's thesping makes Chuck Norris seem like Laurence Olivier."

 Potential sequel

-Seagal tweeted plans for Above the Law 2 on August 1, 2016, but as of 2025 the project remains unproduced.
+Seagal tweeted plans for Above the Law 2 on August 1, 2016, but as of 2026 the project remains unproduced.